Country pages guideHow to use our country pages when researching country related travel health risks

 You will find new maps of the yellow fever vaccine recommendations for a number of countries courtesy of the Travelers’ Health Branch of the Centers for Disease Control and Prevention (CDC), USA.
 We expect these will be helpful as they provide detail on the location of individual provinces, towns and cities.

-See example map for Peru:
+See example map for Bolivia:

 Hepatitis A and Typhoid recommendations